DIY LM3886 Chip Amplifier (Gainclone) Kit

 4706 Gaincard Amplifier and Gainclone Amplifiers

 So what the heck is a Gainclone amplifier?
-Originally, the term Gainclone amplifier was generally understood to be a clone of the 47 Laboratory Gaincard.
-The simple amplfier is based around the National Semiconductor (now Texas Instruments) LM3875 integrated circuit (IC).
-The 47 Laboratory Model 4706 Gaincard amplifier is understood to have the following general features:
+Originally, the term Gainclone amplifier was generally understood to be a clone of the 47 Laboratory Gaincard amplifier.
+The simple Gaincard amplifier is based around the National Semiconductor (now Texas Instruments) LM3875 integrated circuit (IC).
+The 47 Laboratory Model 4706 Gaincard amplifier has these features:

 - 9 parts per channel based around the LM3875 IC